 - Vacation: Based on length of service.
 Entry-level employees receive 80 hours annually.

 - Sick Leave: Based on length of service.
 Entry-level employees receive 48 hours annually.
-Sick leave is cumulative and may be applied towards retirement and bonus vacation hours.
+Sick leave is cumulative and may be applied towards 32 bonus vacation hours if no sick leave is used.

 - Bereavement Leave: Up to 3 days leave in the event of a death in your immediate family.